PrinceMargaret/PrinceMargaret/README.md

 <!-- - 🔭 I’m currently working at @Toptal -->
 - :computer: Most used line of code `git commit -m "First Commit"`
 - 🤔 I’m looking for help with Outstanding Video ideas.
-- 📫 How to reach me: shashwatsahu25@gmail.com.
+- 📫 How to reach me: princeagrahari2000@gmail.com.
-- 😄 Pronouns: Xprose, shashwat_pro.
 - ⚡ Fun fact: I am a sketch artist.

 #### Top Technologies